October 14th and 15th , 2017 new date do to Smoky air with all the fires

 We will e-mail you a waiver to bring to packet pickup and have each member sign to pick up your plate

 All l transfers are subject to 10.00 per transfer after 8/31.
-In the case of an injury we do allow a transfer to the following year and you must register prior to the end of the current calendar year.
+In the case of an injury or act of god/natural disaster that would postpone the event we do allow a transfer to the following year.

 Your onsite support for 2017.
 Thanks, DAN FROM PINE MTN and Mark Campbell for excellent support!